paodelonga/awesome-wm-widgets/README.md

 ### :bookmark_tabs: <samp>List</samp>

 - [Weather](./widgets/weather/): A simple way to ~~display~~`curl` the weather of your current region in your bar using just [wttr.in](https://github.com/chubin/wttr.in).
+- [Spotify Bar](./widgets/spotify_bar/): A widget to control the Spotify using only your wibar.

 ---